Cleroy288/ft_config/README.md

 ### `Load(envFile string, configStruct any) error`

 Loads environment variables from a `.env` file and fills the provided struct.
 If `envFile` is an empty string (`""`), it loads from OS environment variables only.
+Prints initialization status on load.

 **Parameters:**
 - `envFile` - Path to .env file (e.g., `".env"`, `"config/.env"`), or `""` for OS environment only